Injuries // Category

 12 Jan

-There are many forms of fractures, each causing a dilemma in our lives and requiring the help of a physiotherapist in order to heal safely and properly.
+There are many forms of fractures, each causing a dilemma in our lives and requiring the help of a physiotherapist in order to heal safely and adequately.
 One of the most common types of fractures seen in sports medicine today is called a “hairline” or “stress” fracture.
 Hairline fractures are caused by repetitive strain and excess training.
 Hairline fractures are minute cracks on the bones, which can become severe if not immediately treated.
-The main causes of a hairline fractures are:
+The main causes of hairline fractures are:

 • Traumatic Incidents